Planning of Fast Charging Infrastructure for Electric Vehicles in a Distribution System and Prediction of Dynamic Price: EVCI Allocation using MOPSO

 \subsubsection{Stopping criterion}

 The stopping criterion for the EVCI allocation using MOPSO is based on the number of times the same solution is repeated.
-If the same solution is identified as the best compromise for $k$ consecutive runs, the MOPSO is considered to have converged.
+If the same solution is identified as the best compromise for $i$ consecutive runs, the MOPSO is considered to have converged.
 However, each execution of the code resulted in different optimal solutions, indicating that the algorithm has not reached its global optimal solution, but rather has settled for a local optimal solution.

 To address this issue and ensure global optimality, the stopping criterion was modified to include multiple runs of the same algorithm.
-The entire MOPSO code is repeated a maximum of $max_{run}$ times.
-After the convergence of each run, the best compromised solutions are stored in a separate best archive.
-The best compromised solution from the best archive is then computed and displayed as the global optimal solution.
+The entire MOPSO code is repeated for a maximum number of runs.
+After the convergence of each run, the best solution is stored in a separate best-run archive $A_R$.
+The best-compromised solution from the best-run archive is then computed and displayed as the global optimal solution.

-The global optimality of the final optimal solution is justified by the following:
+The global optimality of the final solution is justified by the following: